Ben Kinchlow: Career

 Kinchlow was the founder of Americans for Israel and the co-host of the Front Page Jerusalem radio show.

-Kinchlow was President and Co-Founder of Brio TV which launched in 2015 as a subscription-based streaming service with television affiliates focused on providing positive, faith-driven content for individuals and families.
+Kinchlow was president and co-founder of Brio TV which launched in 2015 as a subscription-based streaming service with television affiliates focused on providing positive, faith-driven content for individuals and families.
 He hosted the platform's flagship program Ben Kinchlow's Real America.

-He was also a commentary contributor to WND, WorldNetDaily, a conservative network newspaper.
+He was also a commentary contributor to WorldNetDaily, a conservative news website.

 Personal life and death

+Kinchlow was married to Vivian Carolyn Jordan Kinchlow from 1959 until her death in 2014.
+They had three sons.

 Kinchlow died on Thursday, July 18, 2019, at the age of 82.
-Followers of Kinchlow's official Facebook page received a "prayer alert asking for emergency prayers" the day before, though the reason for the request, as well as the official cause of death was never publicly disclosed.
+Followers of Kinchlow's official Facebook page received a "prayer alert asking for emergency prayers" the day before, though the reason for the request, as well as the official cause of death was not publicly disclosed in the media, however he had been suffering from COPD, congestive heart failure and kidney disease at the time of his death.

+Following a funeral service held in the chapel of Regent University, Kinchlow was buried in the Albert G. Horton Jr. Memorial Veterans Cemetery in Suffolk, Virginia.